 The first aspect to mention is the overwhelming number of positive statistics that surround direct mail from the numerous studies that have been conducted.
 Statistics such as 60% of readers being influenced to visit a website after reading direct mail, or the 98% of people that check their mail daily.

 Alongside this, people also concentrate more on physical hard copies over electronic copies.
-This means that your direct mail is likely to get seen more than its email counterpart, and also that what you write in it has the potential to deliver more of an impact.
+This means that your direct mail campaign is likely to get seen more than its email counterpart, and also that what you write in it has the potential to deliver more of an impact.
 Therefore, the importance of both what you say and how you say it is crucial.

 It is important that the words you use in your direct mail deliver the right message